Support us >

 First of all, try to stay calm.
 The experience might be very unpleasant but freaking out/shouting/losing it is likely not going to help your case.

 In case of an entry denial, PIBA will arrange a flight back for you.
-Depending on how soon is your flight back, PIBA may escort you to a not-very-welcoming waiting facility at the airport where you will be waiting for your flight.
+Depending on how soon your flight back is, PIBA may escort you to a not-very-welcoming waiting facility at the airport where you will be waiting for your flight.
 You should be handed a paper notifying you of the entry denial, and saying that you have 30 days to appeal the decision.
 Given that your flight back is likely to be only a few hours away, time is crucial if you want to overturn the decision while in Israel.
-Once finalized, the entry denial decision can be overturned only with a judicial decision given in an appeal.

-All appeals will have to be supported by an affidavit that requires a lawyer’s/magistrate’s court signature.
-The fee for submitting an appeal (as of June 2023) is 703 NIS.
+If you decided to appeal the entry denial decision, we highly recommend hiring an immigration lawyer to file an appeal to the PIBA Tribunal of Appeals.
+All appeals will have to be supported by an affidavit that requires a lawyer’s signature.
+The fee for submitting an appeal (as of 2024) is 729 NIS.

 Please note that you can appeal the decision even if you weren’t handed any paper.
 Please note that PIBA is entitled to go on with the deportation process even if you filed an appeal, as long as there isn’t any tribunal decision that says otherwise.